matthiatt/my_health_notebook/README.md

 ## Usage
 ![Components](client/public/assets/MyHealthNotebook_components.png)
-When you click on Calendar, you can input your appointment dates in the monthly view.
+When you click on **Calendar**, you can input your appointment dates in the monthly view.
 In weekly view you can input your medication and the times you need to take them.

+In **Prescriptions**, you can input all your medications amd their descriptions.

 ## Credits